n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 The `rot13` string simply reproduces the standard message on the screen.
 Using [CyberChef](https://gchq.github.io/CyberChef/) we can decode the `base64` [encoded](../../../../Knowledge%20Base/Concepts/General/Encoding%20and%20Decoding.md) string.

-> You can decode in a number of tools, including Zap, Burp, and even on the command line with the `base64 --decode` command..
+> You can decode in many tools, including Zap, Burp, and even on the command line with the `base64 --decode` command.

 ![Second Flag CLI Decode](AoC-2021_Photos/Day_06/8.0_AoC-Day-6_12-23-21-Decode-On-CLI.png)